New York’s personal injury law firmClick For Your Free Consulation

 One of the most important conversations you will have with your injury lawyer after you slip and fall will relate to the value of your case.
 This evaluation will account for many factors, including some that are outside your control.

 But setting expectations early in a case can benefit you and your lawyer.
 By evaluating your case honestly and objectively, you can identify a fair settlement offer and balance the risks and rewards of going to trial.
+Contact our top-rated New York City slip and fall lawyers near you today.

 Here are some of the factors that go into an honest evaluation of a slip and fall case.